3 Ways Customer-Facing POS Tablets Can Increase the ROI of Your Restaurant Point of Sale System

 So, we did a little experiment with the help of the team at Odd Duck in Austin, TX.
 Using two servers assigned to the same six-table section, we gave one server a Toast Go to use for the duration of the shift and the other a pen, paper, and terminal to use.

 At the end of our experiment, we found that Steven – the server using a Toast Go – cut 46 mins off of his overall table turn time and took 2,000 fewer steps than Jeff over the course of his shift.
-Steven was also always one table ahead of Jeff with regard to table turn.
+Steven was also always one table ahead of Jeff with regards to table turn.

 Customer-facing POS tablets save time by drastically reducing server trips to the stationary terminal.
-Customers complete their transaction directly on handheld tablet – rather than waiting for the server to pick up their credit card, run it, and return to the table (while juggling 10 other tables).
+Customers complete their transaction directly on a handheld tablet – rather than waiting for the server to pick up their credit card, run it, and return to the table (while juggling 10 other tables).

 The time it takes for the customer to view their bill, tip their server, and get their receipt (digitally or printed) is faster, which means the restaurant is able to serve more people in a night.

-Customer-facing tablets – like the Toast Go – allow QSRs, FSRs and fast casual restaurants to consolidate the entire guest checkout process digitally so customers can tip, sign, and get a receipt in half the time it takes to complete the transaction on paper.
+Customer-facing tablets – like the Toast Go – allow QSRs, FSRs, and fast casual restaurants to consolidate the entire guest checkout process digitally so customers can tip, sign, and get a receipt in half the time it takes to complete the transaction on paper.
 Decreasing table turn time means your restaurant will be able to accommodate more guests per shift, increasing sales, revenue, and gratuities for front of house staff.

 In a fast-moving counter service line, time is money.